 Strategy 1: Streamline Your Design Process

 A streamlined design process plays a significant role in reducing the manufacturing cost of plastic parts.
-The goal here is to create a well-defined design that minimizes material waste, reduces the need for multiple reworks, and optimizes the production process.
-This strategy primarily hinges on two aspects: the use of CAD software and implementing Design for Manufacturing (DFM) and Design for Assembly (DFA) principles.
+The goal is to create a well-defined design that minimizes material waste, reduces the need for multiple reworks, and optimizes production.
+This strategy primarily hinges on using CAD software and implementing Design for Manufacturing (DFM) and Design for Assembly (DFA) principles.

 1. Use of CAD Software